elyra-ai/elyra/docs/source/getting_started/installation.md

 * [Python 3.8+](https://www.python.org/downloads/) (or later)

 JupyterLab dependencies:
+ - Elyra >= 4.0.0 requires JupyterLab 4.x
  - Elyra >= 2.0.0 requires JupyterLab 3.x

 The instructions below are installing the latest release.

 ### Packaging

-Prior to version 3.1, the `elyra` package included all dependencies.
-Subsequent releases allow for selective dependency installation:
+You can install elyra with all optional dependencies or with specific dependencies:

 - `elyra` - install the Elyra core features
 - `elyra[all]` - install core features and all dependencies
 - `elyra[kfp-tekton]` - install the Elyra core features and support for [Kubeflow Pipelines on Tekton](https://github.com/kubeflow/kfp-tekton)
 - `elyra[gitlab]` - install the Elyra core features and GitLab support for Apache Airflow pipelines
-- `elyra[kfp-examples]` - install the Elyra core features and [Kubeflow Pipelines custom component examples](https://github.com/elyra-ai/examples/tree/main/component-catalog-connectors/kfp-example-components-connector)

 ### pip

-If you use `pip`, install Elyra with:
+If you use `pip`, install Elyra together with all dependencies with:

 ```bash
 pip3 install --upgrade "elyra[all]"